Radical centrism: Books on specific topics

-Radical centrist political action
+Political action

 Radical centrists have been and continue to be engaged in a variety of political activities.

+Armenia

+Prime Minister of Armenia, Nikol Pashinyan has been described as a radical centrist.
+His Civil Contract party won a supermajority of seats in the National Assembly following the 2021 Armenian parliamentary election.

 Australia

 In Australia, Aboriginal lawyer Noel Pearson is building an explicitly radical centrist movement among Aboriginal people.
 The movement is seeking more assistance from the Australian state, but is also seeking to convince individual Aboriginal people to take more responsibility for their lives.
 To political philosopher Katherine Curchin, writing in the Australian Journal of Political Science, Pearson is attempting something unusual and worthwhile: casting public debate on indigenous issues in terms of a search for a radical centre.
 She says Pearson's methods have much in common with those of deliberative democracy.
+The Indigenous Voice to Parliament (which failed in a referendum in 2023) was developed as a radical centrist solution to the problem of Indigenous constitutional recognition.
+It attempted to synthesise progressive concerns that constitutional recognition must involve structural reform and not "mere symbolism" with conservative concerns that any change must not limit parliamentary sovereignty and "minimise legal uncertainty".

 While not using the term formally, the political party Science Party is founded on principles that are typical of the radical centre.

 Brazil

 In the late 2010s, Brazil's Marina Silva was identified by The Economist as an emerging radical-centrist leader.
 Formerly a member of the left-wing Workers' Party, by 2017 she had organized a new party whose watchwords included environmentalism, liberalism, and "clean politics".
 She had already served six years as Minister of the Environment, and in 2010 she was the Green Party candidate for President of Brazil, finishing third with 20% of the vote.

-The Social Democratic Party, a breakaway of Democratas founded in 2011, is a self-described radical centrist party.
+The Social Democratic Party, a breakaway of the Democrats founded in 2011, is a self-described radical centrist party.